 - Multiple Pregnancy: Carrying twins or more in your womb decreases the amount of space available, making your babies take alternative positions to fit properly.

-- Foetal Defects: If your baby has conditions such as anencephaly and hydrocephalus, their abnormally large heads will not be able to take the right position.
+- Fetal Defects: If your baby has conditions such as anencephaly and hydrocephalus, their abnormally large heads will not be able to take the right position.

 Complications of Brow Presentation Delivery